How to identify and control tomato hornworms using proven, natural and organic methods.

 - Because they are so large hornworms are most often controlled in home gardens by handpicking.
 Once removed from the plant, they can be destroyed by dropping them into a bucket of soapy water.

-- Beneficial insects including lacewings, braconoid and trichogramma wasps, and ladybugs attack the eggs.
+- Beneficial insects including lacewings, braconoid and trichogramma wasps and ladybugs attack the eggs.
 For best results, make releases when pest levels are low to medium.

 - If populations are high, use a least-toxic, short-lived natural pesticide to establish control, then release predatory insects to maintain control.

-- Both Safer Garden Dust (Bacillus thuringiensis, var. kurstaki) and Monterey Garden Insect Spray (Spinosad) are very effective, especially on young caterpillars (larvae).
+- Both Safer Garden Dust (Bacillus thuringiensis, var. kurstaki) and Monterey Garden Insect Spray (Spinosad) are very effective, especially on the young caterpillars (larvae).